Better health in our 50s

 50s Snapshot

-The reason it’s important to do this in our 50s is partly to build resilience in order to deal with the increased health risks that we face in our 60s and beyond, and partly because our bodies are still highly responsive to changes in our 50s – even small adjustments can significantly reduce the risk of health problems in the future.
+Our 50s is the time to consolidate good health habits and get rid of some bad ones.
+This is partly because we need to build resilience in order to deal with the increased health risks that we face in our 60s and beyond, and partly because our bodies still respond remarkably well to positive change in our 50s.

 50s Topics…

-- Predictors of future health
+- Main predictors of future health

 - Risks and early warning signs